 No new loans are allowed to be made under this program.
 This program had previously allowed our directors and officers to acquire shares of our common stock with the proceeds of the loans.
-The interest rates charged on these loans is fixed at 6.09%.
-The term of each loan is generally nine years.
+The interest rate charged on the loans prior to August 1, 2000, was a variable rate equal to the applicable federal rate at the time the loan was made, which was revised quarterly.
+Subsequent to August 1, 2000, the interest rates charged on the loans was fixed at 6.09%.
+The term of each loan is generally five years and eight months.